 Pickle Planet is pleased to welcome Shauna Cole, a New Brunswick mother and human resources professional, to share some insight for those of you transitioning between career and parenting.
 Last post she shared her 17 questions you must ask your employer before going on maternity leave.
 Now, it’s a deep dive into the nitty gritty details of maternity and parental leave in New Brunswick.
-Be sure to check out the links at the end of the article to her website and social media; you’re going to want to follow her!
-Now, here’s Shauna!

 If you’ve tried making sense of your maternity and parental leave Employment Insurance benefits on the official government websites, you may be more frustrated than a mom in Hour 20 of labour!
 Let me walk you through some of the common questions when it comes to maternity and parental leave Employment Insurance benefits to help make sense of it all.

 Please note: All information has been adapted from Government of Canada Employment Insurance website and is current as of January 2019.

 Maternity leave is a benefit offered to support new moms through the physical recovery of childbirth.
 There is only one type of maternity leave and it is exclusively for moms.
 Maternity leave is 15 weeks.

 Parental leave is a benefit available to parents, both moms and dads, caring for a new baby or adopted child.